deepgram/deepgram-fern-config/README.md

 ### Local Development server

-To run a local development server with hot-reloading you can run the following command
+To run a local development server with hot-reloading you can run the following commands

 ```shell
 # Build the custom components